nasa/harmony-gdal-adapter/CHANGE.md

+[version 1.1.4] 2022-05-20

+* Change to GDAL subsetter to use colormap URLs found in Harmony message instead of hard coded ones.

 [version 1.1.3] 2022-05-09

 * Renames some code variables and functions, there should be no changes to the functionality of the service.